refactco/integration-toolkit-for-beehiiv/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: esp, beehiiv, import, email, importer

-Integration Toolkit for beehiiv is a powerful tool between beehiiv and your WordPress site.
+beehiiv to WordPress is a powerful tool between beehiiv and your WordPress site.
 Import all your content automatically and save time

 == Description ==

-Integration Toolkit for beehiiv provides you with the necessary integration to import content automatically between beehiiv and your WordPress site.
+beehiiv to WordPress provides you with the necessary integration to import content automatically between beehiiv and your WordPress site.

-This plugin is designed to be simple and ensures your WordPress site is always updated with the latest content.
-Integration Toolkit for beehiiv allows you to:
+This plugin is designed to be simple and ensures your WordPress site is always updated with the latest content. "beehiiv to WordPress" allows you to:

 - Select the content type to import from beehiiv (free, premium, etc.)
 - Choose which posts to import from beehiiv (published, archived, draft, etc.)